Nanospaziale/Bandit-WriteUps/bandit/level12.md

 <img width="742" height="393" alt="image" src="https://github.com/user-attachments/assets/6bb5684e-ed94-4e35-b7a3-bbebc6065d6e" />

 What is vi?
 Vi or Vim it's a text editor that allows you do things, a lot of things.
+I will leave to you the exploring of this beautiful text editor, for now, let's understand how to use its functionality to do the reverse of ROT13.

+Once opened